 - Walking through Giordano's restaurant a few blocks from the hotel - as an eager prospective resident of Chicago, his lunch request for deep-dish pizza was predictable.

 - A roll of carnival-style tickets will get you anything from classic Chicago-style deep-dish pizza to an overflowing plate of Cuban caldo gallego.

-- 2 • informal Extreme or thoroughgoing: a deep-dish CatholicMore example sentences
+- 2 • informal Extreme or thoroughgoing: deep-dish conservatismMore example sentences

 - There are the same subtly contoured greens, guarded by the same generic, deep-dish bunkers that have become de rigueur for a major-championship course.